A Comparison between Markov Switching Zero-inflated and Hurdle Models for Spatio-temporal Infectious Disease Counts: Motivating a comparison between Zero-Inflated and Hurdle Negative Binomial Models

-Figure \ref{fig:compare-NB-Z} shows three scenarios of the comparison between the exact distribution (\ref{eqn: pmf-of-Z}) and the approximated negative binomial distribution (\ref{eqn: approx-NB}) of the reported counts.
-When the reporting rate is small, using a negative binomial distribution is close to the exact distribution of the reported counts.
-This indicates that a ZI model with the commonly used negative binomial count part is a reasonable choice under a small reporting rate.
-However, the approximation does not work well when the reporting rate gets large.
-This suggests a hurdle model may be more applicable under a large reporting rate as the hurdle model assumes $p_0=1$.
-Note that this result is intuitive since if the reporting rate is very large we would not expect many zeroes due to a failure to detect the disease even if the expected number of actual cases were small.
-The negative binomial distribution places a lot of weight at 0 when the mean is small and thus it would not fit the true reported cases well.
+Figure \ref{fig:compare-NB-Z} shows three scenarios of the comparison between the exact distribution in equation (\ref{eqn: pmf-of-Z}) and the approximated negative binomial distribution (\ref{eqn: approx-NB}) of the reported counts.
+When the reporting rate is small ($p_0=10\%$), using a negative binomial distribution is close to the exact distribution of the reported counts.
+This suggests that a ZI model with the commonly used negative binomial count part is a reasonable choice under a small reporting rate.
+However, the approximation becomes poor as the reporting rate increases.
+This suggests that a hurdle model may be more applicable when the reporting rate $p_0$ is close to $1$.
+Note that this result is intuitive since if the reporting rate is close to 1, we would not expect many zeroes due to a failure to detect the disease even if the expected number of actual cases were small.
+The negative binomial distribution places a lot of weight on 0 when the mean is small, and thus it would not fit the true reported cases well.

-In this section, we discussed the marginal distribution of reported counts under imperfect detection and when a negative binomial distribution approximates it closely.
-In Section~\ref{section: modeling-zeros} we will show expressions for hurdle models with zero-truncated negative binomial count parts, and ZI models with negative binomial count parts as a possibly reasonable approximating distribution of the true reported counts.
-Following the mean and variance of the distribution of the counts in equation (\ref{eqn: pmf-of-Z}), we allow the mean and the over-dispersion parameters of the negative binomial distribution to depend on covariates.
-In Section~\ref{sec: analysis} we will produce a real analysis of the chikungunya infectious data, and we also allow the mean and over-dispersion parameter of the negative binomial distribution to depend on a vector of selected covariates.